yarenty/quotes/src/Henry_David_Thoreau/README.md

 The question is not what you look at, but what you see.
 Could a greater miracle take place than for us to look through each other's eyes for an instant?
 Life isn't about finding yourself; it's about creating yourself.
 So live the life you imagined.
+Live in each season as it passes; breathe the air, drink the drink, taste the fruit, and resign yourself to the influence of the earth.